meizuflux/private-destination/readme.md

 $ psql [options] < schema.sql
 ```

-then run `scripts/admin.py` and follow the prompt. this will create an admin user with the credentials you provide
+then run `scripts/admin.py [--dev]` and follow the prompt. this will create an admin user with the credentials you provide

 # http codes
 `401` is for when the user is not logged in